Please sign my Guestbook and leave feedback

 Left: Looking towards the east end.
 Note the identical north and south aisle arches and their symmetry with the chancel arch.
 Right: The chancel.
 The west window is plain-as-pikestaff Perpendicular style.
 The tracery was restored in the c19.
 This part of the church is strangely overlooked by both the Church Guide and by Pevsner but it is clearly in the Perpendicular style throughout and, it has to be admitted, has little of interest.

 Left: Looking towards the west end.
 It is the small triangular-headed block doorway high on the west wall that gives the vital clue to the provenance of this church: it is clearly Anglo-Saxon.
 This tells you that that the nave walls, now cut by arcades, were the original Anglo-Saxon church.
 It is hard not to wonder whether the clerestory was “built” at all.
 Were the windows simply cut into the original Anglo-Saxon walls?
 In any event, look at the level of that Anglo-Saxon doorway and imagine then the sheer height of that church compared to its original aisle-less breadth!
-Right: The chancel arch is late Norman, dating from the time when the original Anglo-Saxon rubble wall was faced with dressed stone.
+Right: The tower arch is late Norman, dating from the time when the original Anglo-Saxon rubble wall was faced with dressed stone.

 Left: One of the tower arch capitals.
 It is an unusual form.
 The foliate decoration is all on the underside of an otherwise very plain square capital.
 Right: The octagonal font with its two courses of “arches” is c14.